jenharris/agile-baseline/05-tools/gmail.md

 ###Rules

-Descrption of rules/policies for tool use, if applicable.
+Description of rules/policies for tool use, if applicable.

 ###Usage